 I just completed to attache turret schurzen.
 I noticed that the barrel was fixed unusual angle around 30 degrees upper.
 Maybe glue was flowing into the movable joint.
 What a pity!

-Starting to fix this caterpillar with the driving wheel, and next I fixed it with road wheels.
-Finally, I cut off 1 or 2 peaces length to make them natural looking.
+Starting to fix this caterpillar with the driving wheel, and next, I fixed it with road wheels.
+Finally, I cut off 1 or 2 pieces length to make them natural looking.
 It was utmost, though I can’t say it’s good looking.
 But maybe the side skirt (schurzen) hide them.

-In the meantime, I completed airbrush painting roughly.
-Camouflage painting is the best part of making German tank, isn’t it?
+In the meantime, I completed the airbrush paint roughly.
+Camouflage painting is the best part of making the German tank, isn’t it?

 Ｉ chose the marking of the eighth regiment, second armor division in Normandy in 1944.
 The second armor division reshuffled to France for the replenishment in the Battle of Kursk, and they were annihilated in the Falaise Pocket battle in Normandy.
 This division finally surrendered to the Allied Forces though they were organized again and fought well in the battle of the Bulge.

-I used the dish washing sponge for this tipping.
-It is a quite good tool for easily put on tipping for wide area.
+I used the dishwashing sponge for this tipping.
+It is a quite good tool for easily put on tipping for a wide area.
 I used the oil painting, but I suppose the Humbrol is better for quick dry.
 It is necessary to wait when Ｉ do washing and pastel work at the same time.

 The end is a shot of sideways shaking the turret.
 I could assemble this Dragon’s easily and finished beautifully though are a lot of parts.

 Anyway, I have failed some point, this work was completed.
 Quite good looking !! (though it is the self-satisfaction.)

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.